vatpac-technology/sops/docs/terminal/nowra.md

 	Choppers East/West and North/South should not be used simultaneously.

 ### Initial and Pitch
-The [intial points](../../controller-skills/military/#initial-and-pitch) are on the dead side of each runway at the following locations.
+The [initial points](../../controller-skills/military/#initial-and-pitch) are on the dead side of each runway at the following locations.

 | RWY  | Initial Point | Altitude |
 | ---- | ------------- | -------- |